ibrahimsayar/tc-identity-checker/README.md

 ## Installation

-It doesn't need any installation, it works on all php versions.
+It doesn't need any installation, it works in php 4 and all later versions.

 ## Usage